Rokasl/CS408_project/report/source/11_chapter_4.md

 * Complexity of the compilers and their implementation;
 * Complexity of abstract machines and their implementation;

-Thus, simpler language was developed with matching compiler and abstract machine.
+Thus, experimental language was developed with matching compiler and abstract machine.
 Both, the compiler and the machine were developed while keeping in mind that their key parts will be reused for the final system.
 So efficiency, reliability, structure were all important factors.
+Furthermore, experimental system was vastly influenced on concepts described in "Compiling Exceptions Correctly" [@MathsProgContruction] and "Mathematics of Program Construction" [@CompilingCorrectly].

 ## Experimental system